-1. Psychological Writings is a quarterly publication produced by the School of Psychology at Málaga University.
+1. Psychological Writingsis published two times a year (every four months until February 2019) produced by the School of Psychology at Málaga University.

 2. Psychological Writings is a broad-based journal that publishes contributions to all areas of scientific psychology after full peer review.
 The manuscripts can be written in Spanish or English.